thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - 22/04/24
   - correct description for "one hit wonders (and their other songs)" (it actually describes one-hit wonders with songs that are popular in other countries as well)

+- 25/04/24
+  - added "Borrow checking, RC, GC, and the Eleven (!)
+Other Memory Safety Approaches" and "Languages ∩ Architecture (Languages [intersect] Architecture)", both by Evan Ovadia.